PentHertz/RF-Swift/docs/remote-agent.md

     W->>K: Retain private key/password locally
 ```

 The CSR endpoint is pending.
-Until implemented, the initial client certificate
+The initial client certificate of a bundle is
-is usable only by the OS account/vault that generated it.
-Copying
+usable only by the OS account/vault that generated it; copying `client-key.pem`
-`client-key.pem` without securely re-wrapping its vault password will not work.
+without re-wrapping its vault password will not work, which is what the
+credential file and `certs import` do for you.

 ## Windows